The Philosophy of Individual Valuism

 Cultural Values and Ethics:

 Values are not like currency.
-Money is worth whatever people agree that it is worth, but the importance of wisdom and truth to an intelligent person cannot be validated or invalidated by the views of anyone else, not even the entire world.
+Money is worth only whatever people agree that it is worth.
+But the importance of wisdom and truth to an intelligent person cannot be validated or invalidated by the views of anyone else, not even the entire world.
 Unfortunately, human nature seems to be obsessed with culture.
 Culture is a system of thought that defines values to be whatever society or tradition says to be good, not by what has actual good consequences to anyone.
 Over 2400 years ago, the Greek historian Herodotus wrote about culture.
 He recognized that different societies have vastly different social practices, and nearly all members of any particular society are convinced that their own practices have merit above all others.
 He illustrated this by comparing the methods of disposing of corpses in two different societies.
 Each person in his story expressed approval for their own culture’s method and disgust for the other.
-Herodotus came to the conclusion that custom (behavior promoted by culture) is king over the judgment of men.
+Herodotus came to the conclusion that custom, behavior promoted by culture, is king over the judgment of men.
 While I agree that is often the case, I also have a serious problem with it because it means that beliefs that are strongly considered to be valid can actually be arbitrary and irrelevant.

-The problem is twofold; societies teach that values are not to be judged by individuals and human nature compels people to accept.
-I’ve long felt disgust for the former.
+The problem is twofold: societies teach that values are not to be judged by individuals and human nature compels people to accept it.
+I have long felt disgust for the former.
 All around the world, people try to give children their values from the moment they are born.
 Children are given automatic beliefs just as they are given automatic countries, families, religions, wealth, status, and identities.
 We are all reared being told what to love and hate and how to act, though we are rarely given logical reasons why we should do so.
 We are told that our identities and desires are not our own to critically evaluate and discover, but are determined by the identity and values of others.
 Culture does not teach that people have individual views of value that comes from what is desirable to them.
 It claims that value is something to be believed automatically, without reason or explanation.
 Societies have corrupted the meaning of good and bad because their standards are only defined through culture.
 What happens when such standards of morality are applied to real life?
 Well, when your system of morality comes from your values, your thoughts and actions work devotedly towards the goal of making the world a better place to you.
-When you surrender your mind to the values of culture, at best you’re working for what might be good to you most of the time.
+When you surrender your mind to the values of culture, at best you are working for what might be good to you most of the time.
 At worst, your thoughts and actions are based in unproductiveness, fantasy, and the destruction of your real values.
 Often, that is exactly what happens.
 When a culture tells people to dance to produce rain, it is focused on unproductiveness.
 When a culture tells people to pray to cure a disease, it is focused on fantasy.
 When a culture tells its citizens to be collectivists that are obligated to act for the benefit of others, it is focused on destroying their real values.
-Since most people—despite the best efforts of propaganda and conditioning—are too egoistical for such a system to work, that sort of society only leads to the oppression of the majority, who must live in the chaos of having their natural values endlessly conflict with their cultural values.
+Since most people—despite the best efforts of propaganda and conditioning—are too egoistical for such a system to work, that sort of society only leads to the oppression of the majority, who must live in the hell of having their individual values endlessly conflict with their cultural values.

-Of course, while societies can promote some bad ideas, many of their rules do have a purpose; people would live in chaos if everyone decided for themselves which side of the street to drive on, what time of the day it is, or how long a meter is.
-Humans are social by nature and need to be able to interact effectively with others.
-But this need doesn’t only apply to convenient guidelines; the need people feel to fit in with their families and societies can drive them to accept practically any beliefs of their fellows, no matter the content, origin, or logic.
+Of course, while societies can promote some bad ideas, many of their rules do have a purpose.
+People would live in chaos if everyone decided for themselves which side of the street to drive on, what time of the day it is, or how long a meter is.
+Humans are social by nature and they need to be able to interact effectively with others.
+But this need doesn’t only apply to useful guidelines; the need people feel to fit in with their families and societies can drive them to accept practically any beliefs of their fellows, no matter the content, origin, or logic.
 Few people can hold onto their own values while living with a cohesive social group with near-unanimous convictions, seemingly-valid authority figures, and rituals that decrease personal awareness.
 Social pressure to agree with the crowd is a constant erosion of individual values.
 When it happens enough, a person can accept anything as the definition of goodness.
 Altruism, Nazism, religion, pleasure, anything.
 The content is irrelevant; the problem is the process in which people select their values.
 More often than not, camaraderie is more appealing than truth.

 Epistemology/Metaphysics:

-As the primary focus of Individual Valuism is ethics, it is necessary to speak of the nature of reality as well.
+As the primary focus of Individual Valuism is Ethics, it is necessary to speak of the nature of reality as well.
 One can only know what is best in the context of how the universe exists.
 For example, if you are currently dreaming and will wake up in a few hours, what is right to do is basically whatever you fancy.
 You are safe and powerful in the confines of your own mind and may do whatever you like with no ill effects when you wake up.
 If, however, you are awake and the universe you observe around you objectively exists, then what is right to do is whatever results in the most positive state of this universe to you over all time.
 If the world is subject to the influence of supernatural forces, then what is right to do is whatever results in the most positive outcome to you within the rules of those forces.
-Unfortunately, it is impossible to know for certain the sort of reality we are in, since it is impossible to disprove the existence of any number of higher forces that have the ability to deceive us.
+It is impossible to know for certain the sort of reality we are in because it is impossible to disprove the existence of any number of forces that have the ability to deceive us.
 The universe as I know it could be a projection of a brain in a vat kept alive by a scientist in another world.
 The world of that scientist could have been created by a god.
 That god could exist in a reality created by a computer simulation.
 The world with that computer simulation could have been created by an all-powerful flying spaghetti monster.
 And so on.
 But there is a big difference between not being able to prove something false and having reason to believe that it is true.

 The importance of knowing reality should be clear.
 If one arbitrarily assumes the existence of a supernatural force that is not actually real, he is likely to lose sight of what makes life good to him.
 Feel free to try to find out if your world is a dream or under the rule of supernatural forces, but don’t accept such ideas without serious thought.
 Instead, focus on what you can observe to impact your life.
 From what I can tell, this only includes matter and energy (which can be measured in force per distance) that have consistent properties and are subject to laws of logic and causality.
 In this line of thought, I believe there is a table in front of me.
 Can I prove that it is really there?
 No, but I can see it, touch it, and put my computer on top of it.
 Whether or not I have sufficient justification to know its existence is not as relevant as the fact that it clearly affects my life.
 The table also conforms to a set of natural laws.
 Its existence is objective; its form doesn’t change according to anyone’s perception.
 Its value is subjective; what it’s worth to a person depends on how it affects that person.
 It is subject to causality; if I cut the table in half, it will not be fit for use.
 I have nothing to gain by assuming mystical influences.
 No matter how much I hope or pray or chant, the table is not affected.

-By just living normally, everyone should quickly recognize that only the existence and properties of matter and energy affect their lives and any indications of supernatural influences are illusory.
+By just living normally, everyone should quickly recognize that only the existence and properties of matter and energy affect their lives and that any indications of supernatural influences are illusory.
 Somehow, most people fail to see this.
 Instead, they give their minds over to magic.
 They believe in such things as lucky numbers, ghosts, astrology, psychic abilities, and gods.
 I once witnessed an example of how a person can credit the supernatural despite clear involvements of simple causal relationships.
 A friend of mine had a loved one that needed dangerous surgery.
-In informing those close to him of the situation, he mentioned two things: “We were able to get … one of the best [surgeons] in the world” and “I would really appreciate if you could keep her in your thoughts and prayers.”
+In informing those close to him of the situation, he mentioned two things: “We were able to get one of the best surgeons in the world” and “I would really appreciate if you could keep her in your thoughts and prayers.”
 After the surgery went well, he said, “All I can say is the success of her surgery was through the grace of God!” and “Your prayers and good wishes and those of all of our friends have made the difference in the success of her operation.”
 Is that what really happened?
 What caused the success, the expert workings of a qualified doctor or good wishes magically thrown by friends and family?
 Which one actually had an effect on the universe?
 If they had gone to a quack instead of a great doctor, what do you think the results would be?
 Would the consequences show the “the grace of God” or the reality of causality?

 Religion: